MicrosoftDocs/OfficeDocs-O365ITPro/yammer/manage-yammer-groups/yammer-all-company-Yammer-community.md

 ---
-title: "All Company will work like other Yammer communities" f1.keywords:
+title: "All Company works like other Yammer communities" f1.keywords:
 - NOCSH
 ms.author: v-tosadd